yetanalytics/project-persephone/doc/cli.md

 To see an example of failed validation, set the `--all-valid` flag so that the Statement has to be valid against all Templates:
 ```
-% ./bin/validate.sh \
+% ./bin/persephone.sh validate \
   --profile sample_profiles/calibration.jsonld \
   --statement sample_statements/calibration_1.json \
   --all-valid
 ```
-This command will run and print the following message to stdout:
+This will run and print the following message to stdout:
 ```
 ----- Statement Validation Failure -----
 Template ID:  https://xapinet.org/xapi/yet/calibration/v1/templates#activity-2